Zhaoxiangyun/academicpages.github.io-1/_pages/cv.md

 Education
 ======
-* B.S. in ECE, UESTC University, 2014
+* B.S. in ECE, University of Electronic Science and Technology of China, 2014
   * GPA: 3.85 Major GPA: 3.91 Rank: 1/40
 * M.S. in ECE, University of Carlifornia San Diego, 2017
 * Ph.D in Computer Vision and Machine Learning, Northwestern University, 2021 (expected)